 - Art

 - Design and Modeling

 - Health

-- Digital Business
+- Tech Explorers

 Art 6 In this class, students explore a variety of media and techniques including drawing, painting, graphics, and sculpture.
 Emphasis is on the development of self-expression, self-esteem, perceptual awareness, creative potential, and aesthetic appreciation.
 Students will explore a right-hemispheric approach to art, learning how to enhance and trust their visual perception and translate that into visual representation.
 Units may include contour drawing with pencil and pen, painting in acrylics, relief printmaking and plaster or paper mache sculpture.
 Design and Modeling In Design & Modeling students learn and practice the Design Process.
 Students will learn sketching methods for communicating design ideas.
 Students will create a solid model using 3D modeling through a computer-aided design (CAD) application.
 Students will fabricate their design solutions for testing by using various materials, tools and maybe even 3D printers.
 Their final project is to use what they've learned to design a prototype of a therapeutic toy for a child's therapeutic goal.
-Health This class is designed to empower today's adolescents with necessary information needed to make informed, healthy decisions and choices that will enable them to confidently navigate the ever changing and complex health issues we face today.
+Health 6 th grade health is the first of two quarters of health in middle school.
+This course is designed to empower today's adolescents with necessary information needed to make informed, healthy decisions and choices that will enable them to confidently navigate the ever changing and complex health issues teens face today.
 Health class will focus on four components; mental, emotional, social and physical health.
-Core concepts include: self-image and self-esteem, emotions and behaviors, effective communication, decision making and problem solving, alcohol, tobacco and other drugs, stress management, nutrition, and Human Growth and Development.
-Digital Business In this course, you will explore creative and innovative ways to use technology in answering questions, completing projects, and solving problems, while also learning how to effectively communicate those results.
+Core concepts include: hygiene, stress, sleep, nutrition, human growth and development, emotions and behaviors, bullying, tobacco and other controlled substances.
+Tech Explorers In this course, you will explore creative and innovative ways to use technology in answering questions, completing projects, and solving problems, while also learning how to effectively communicate those results.
 You will use the Google Suite and other technologies to analyze, evaluate, and use information from a variety of sources.
 Responsible and respectful digital citizenship will be taught using internet resources and other technologies.
 Students will develop keyboarding skills, an understanding of the nature and operation of technology systems, and the ability to troubleshoot when necessary.
 This course will also introduce you to financial literacy and provide practical money management skills.
-Units that will be explored in this nine week exploratory include: Keyboarding Google Suites Personal Finance Digital Citizenship
+Units that will be explored in this nine week exploratory include: • Keyboarding • Google Suites • Personal Finance • Digital Citizenship